Code-Institute-Submissions/ci_milestone_project_1_Amy_Buckley_Fitness/README.md

 Thanks to Ginifab for their excellent color picker app so I could get the HEX from the logo (https://www.ginifab.com/feeds/pms/color_picker_from_image.php).

-Thanks to for use of their color pallete generator (https://coolors.co/0071bd-fffffc-2a2b2a-a8763e).
+Thanks to Coolors.co for use of their color pallete generator (https://coolors.co/0071bd-fffffc-2a2b2a-a8763e).

 ### Content
 All text content in this site were written by me on behalf of Amy Buckley Fitness.